-Gardiner & Theobald does not make political contributions of any sort.
+G&T does not make political contributions of any sort.

-We will maintain a register of all requests for political contributions (including if solicited by an FPO) made to any member of the Organisation which will be available for review by the Governing Body at any time.
+We will maintain a register of all requests for political contributions (including if solicited by a FPO) made to any member of the organisation which will be available for review by the Governing Body at any time.